Olle Häggström

-Olle Häggström (born 4 October 1967) is a professor of mathematical statistics at Chalmers University of Technology.
+Olle Häggström (born 4 October 1967) is a Swedish professor of mathematical statistics at Chalmers University of Technology.
 Häggström earned his doctorate in 1994 at Chalmers University of Technology with Jeffrey Steif as supervisor.
 He became an associate professor in the same university in 1997, and professor of mathematical statistics at University of Gothenburg in 2000.
 In 2002 he was back at Chalmers University of Technology as professor.
 He mainly researches on probability theory such as Markov chains, percolation theory and other models in statistical mechanics.

 Awards and honors

 Olle Häggström has received a number of awards and prizes.
 These include: